Nurturing Your Child's Creativity

 - Twenty Ways to Encourage Your Child's Creativity

-- Creativity Starts in the Crib
+- Creativity in Young Children

 In an age where preschool admission is competitive and eighth graders worry about padding their college resumes, creativity tends to get short shrift.
 Teachers focus on drilling, students are busy memorizing, and parents assume creativity is all about art and story-telling – nice, but not as important as reading, writing and arithmetic.
 Right?
 Wrong!
 Creativity is about more than making great art; it’s about solving problems at work, making scientific discoveries, and inventing new technology.
 In fact, there is no area of life where a child wouldn’t benefit from a great imagination and the confidence to use it.

 “All humans are born creative – it is what makes us human,” says Benjamin Olshin, Ph.D, Director of the Center for the Creative Economy at the University of the Arts in Philadelphia.
 “What happens in our educational system, generally, is that we take all that and suppress it.”

 There’s probably not much you can do about our educational system, but there’s a lot you can do to inspire creative thinking: